bpleines/ansible-infoblox/README.md

 Restoring the snapshot is current a manual step but I hope to have automation here soon too.

-The default invocation creates a single host in a local zone:
+The default invocation creates a forward/reverse zone, subnet, and gateway address but not a record

     - hosts: localhost
       connection: local
       roles:
          - { role: dynamicInfoblox }

-Override the default host_count to create several host records at a time:
+Specify a host_count to create several host records at a time:

     - hosts: localhost
       connection: local